10 High School Graduation Gift Ideas Every Teen Secretly Wants

 So if you’re stuck between cash or something more thoughtful, here are 10 gifts that teens actually want—but probably won’t tell you.

-10 High School Graduation Gift Ideas
+Best High School Graduation Gift Ideas For Every Budget

 1. Personalized Travel Map with Push Pins